 On the very day the parish was established, Fr.
 Phillips told his small congregation that in ten years he envisioned that our parish would found a Catholic school…His vision became a reality in August of 1994.
 Following the tenth anniversary celebration of the parish the previous year, it was determined in October of 1993 that the work of establishing a school would start – initially a small one – to begin the following year.
-In August 1994 we opened our doors to students in kindergarten through third grade, with an enrollment of sixty-six children.
-Initially, our teaching staff was comprised of the School Sisters of St. Francis.
+In August 1994, The Atonement Academy opened its doors to students in kindergarten through third grade, with an enrollment of sixty-six children.
+Initially, the teaching staff was comprised of the School Sisters of St. Francis.